Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 He's an Irish comedy writer and kind of, I guess you'd say now, anti-trans activist or pro-women and girls, depends how you cut it up, I suppose, who's gained a lot of notoriety because he was recently arrested in the UK.

-And like this due to some circumstances, brilliant episode in which Father Ted wins an award and he uses that whole award to address like v vendettas, like you let me down, you let me down, and his case really thorough.
+And like this due to some circumstances, there's a brilliant episode in which Father Ted wins an award and he uses that whole award to address like vendettas.

-Like they would have done anything to stop that guy becoming president, anything.
+Like, they would have done anything to stop that guy becoming president.

 The whole media machine, every censorship, condemnation, and he's done it.

-Well, I suppose what we could do is make this sure the escalator doesn't work.
+Well, I suppose what we could do is make sure the escalator doesn't work.

 Great shape.